Lunatic Fringe (song): Legacy

 The song's widespread influence inspired Cincinnati's rock radio station WEBN to pay homage to it with the station's early slogan "WEBN, The Lunatic Fringe" introduced in 1984.
-Then in 1988, this slogan was updated to "The Lunatic Fringe Of American FM", which is still in use as of November 2018.
+Then in 1988, this slogan was updated to "The Lunatic Fringe Of American FM", which is still in use as of March 2023.
 The song was used in the opening scene of Miami Vice Episode 1.15, "Smuggler's Blues" which aired on February 1, 1985; the 1985 movie Vision Quest about a high school wrestler starring Matthew Modine; in the Season 3, Episode 1 closing credits for the HBO series Eastbound & Down; and in the Season 2, episode 6 closing credits for the Netflix series Mindhunter.
+The song also served as inspiration for the wrestler Kurt Angle's entrance theme in TNA with vocals provided by rapper Tha Trademarc.

 In 2009, the song was ranked No. 82 on VH1's 100 greatest one-hit wonders of the 1980s.